-After your walk you can stop for refreshments at The Old Drum on Chapel St in nearby Petersfield.
+There's a nice on site cafe where you can enjoy refreshments after your exercise.
+You could also head to the The Old Drum on Chapel St in nearby Petersfield.
 The contemporary country pub is located in the centre of the town and has a lovely beer garden.
 Built in the 18th Century, it is the oldest in the area and has been beautifully restored to keep its character and charm.
 You can find it at postcode GU32 3DP.

 Queen Elizabeth Country Park Dog Walking